anfelespitia/FRT-UDACITY/README.md

 - Implement error handling for undefined variables and out-of-bound array access.

 - When complete - all of your tests should pass.

+## Credits
+The test cases were developed by Marium Talha for the Udacity FrontEnd Web development Course using the starter code provided by Udacity.
+Special thanks to the sudent leaders and the peers taking the course.